talsharon/SwiftCheatSheet/README.md

 # SwiftCheatSheet
-a set of utility classes &amp; extensions for the lazy swift developer la la la more la la las
+a set of utility classes &amp; extensions for the lazy swift developer.